eramons/techblog/content/post/thinkpadw500.md

 ![Back side of SPI programmer](/techblog/img/w500/spi_back_edited.jpg)

-So with this information I got an idea about how to connect the clip to the programmer and the clip to the chip.
-I attached the clip to the programmer like this:
+So with this information we get an idea about how to connect the clip to the programmer and the clip to the chip.
+The clip attached to the programmer looked like this:

 ![SPI](/techblog/img/w500/spi_edited.jpg)